Michigan police help elderly man set up new TV after pulling him over for speeding: 'Outstanding job'

 Lt.
 Mario Bastianelli praised Coates and the other officers for doing an "outstanding job."

 "I think the world needs a little bit more acts of kinds like this.
-It was a great showing of a lot of law enforcement does across the nation day-to-day that doesn’t get publicized," Bastianelli told Fox News.
+It was a great showing of a lot of [what] law enforcement does across the nation day-to-day that doesn’t get publicized," Bastianelli told Fox News.
 "We’re very proud of our officers for stepping outside the box and going above and beyond what they normally do to help our citizens."